Ayooooooub/HEAD_soft_robots/process/2024-12-05/readme.md

 Could be on your desk or bedside table or even on the wall

-Pictures of how to hang (myself) a flower on the wall or next to it
+Pictures of how to hang a flower on the wall or next to it
 ![Screenshot](untitled_design1.jpeg)

 Pictures to have a single flower in a recepient (vase)